The Legal Status of Crowdfunding Investors: Attuning Protection and Opportunity Seizure

 Project description

 The research focuses on the legal status of crowdfunding investors, particularly within the equity crowdfunding framework.
 While crowdfunding has gained recognition as an alternative financing method, the legal classification and investor protection mechanisms remain underdeveloped, especially in Poland.
 The study aims to bridge this gap by analyzing regulatory approaches, investor rights, and potential risks associated with crowdfunding investments.
-While international literature provides fragmented insights, a comprehensive legal framework balancing investor protection and financial opportunity remains absent in Polish literature. - Research Questions
+While international literature provides fragmented insights, a comprehensive legal framework balancing investor protection and financial opportunity remains absent in Polish literature.

 The project seeks to determine whether the current Polish legal framework adequately defines the legal status of crowdfunding investors.
 Since equity crowdfunding does not fit neatly into traditional contract classifications, its legal treatment remains uncertain.
 Investors operate in a regulatory grey area, leading to ambiguity regarding their rights and obligations.
 The study will explore how other jurisdictions classify crowdfunding investments and whether their approaches can inform a clearer legal standing in Poland.